-We generally derive approximately half of our revenues from customers outside the United States.
+We generally derive nearly half of our revenues from customers outside the United States.
 This business is, for the most part, transacted through international subsidiaries and generally in the currency of the end-user customers.
 Therefore, we are exposed to the risks that changes in foreign currency could adversely impact our revenues, net income (loss) and cash flow.
 To hedge against the foreign exchange exposure of certain forecasted receivables, payables and cash balances of our foreign subsidiaries, we enter into foreign currency forward-exchange contracts.
 We record gains and losses associated with currency rate changes on these contracts in results of operations, offsetting gains and losses on the related assets and liabilities.
 The success of this hedging program depends on forecasts of transaction activity in the various currencies.
 To the extent that these forecasts are over- or understated during the periods of currency volatility, we could experience unanticipated currency gains or losses.

-At March 31, 2003, we had \$33.2 million of forward-exchange contracts outstanding, denominated in euros, British pounds, Japanese yen, Canadian dollars and Singapore dollars, as a hedge against forecasted foreign currency-denominated receivables, payables and cash balances.
-For the three-month period ended March 31, 2003, net losses of \$1.2 million resulting from forward-exchange contracts partially offset net transaction and translation gains of \$1.4 million on the related assets and liabilities.
+At June 30, 2003, we had \$29.9 million of forward-exchange contracts outstanding, denominated in euros, Japanese yen, Canadian dollars, Singapore dollars, British pounds, and Australian dollars as a hedge against forecasted foreign currency-denominated receivables, payables and cash balances.
+For the three- and six-month periods ended June 30, 2003, net losses of \$2.0 million and \$3.2 million, respectively, resulting from forward-exchange contracts that were included in the results of operations and were offset by net transaction and translation gains on the related asset and liabilities for the same periods of \$1.9 million and \$3.4 million, respectively.
 A hypothetical 10% change in foreign currency rates would not have a material impact on our results of operations, assuming the above-mentioned forecast of foreign currency exposure is accurate, because the impact on the forward contracts as a result of a 10% change would at least partially offset the impact on the asset and liability positions of our foreign subsidiaries.